Blog home

 yarn dev

-If all goes well, Astro should now be serving your project on http://localhost:3000/ and you should see something like that:
+If all goes well, Astro should now be serving your project on http://localhost:4321/ and you should see something like this:

 Lift off!
 We have a liftoff.